 Relationship to DevOps

-DevOps is an important evolution in the field of application delivery and management practices, and is gaining favour globally as a way to improve both application quality and availability as compared to legacy approaches.
+DevOps is an important evolution in the field of application delivery and management practices and is gaining favour globally as a way to improve both application quality and availability.

 The term ‘DevOps’ refers to a philosophy of operations automation in which the opportunity for slow or error-prone hands-on involvement in the build, test, packaging, deployment and monitoring steps for complex application resources is either reduced or removed.